IRB Protocol Overview

 The normal processing time for a protocol that does not require a convened meeting is approximately three to four weeks from the time of submission.
 A notice of approval will be sent electronically to the PI(s) of record.

-Note to researchers: Protocols submitted after 4 PM on Fridays (or the last business day of the week) will be reviewed the following week by the IRB Analysts.
+Note to researchers: Protocols submitted after 4 PM on Fridays (or on the last business day of the week) will be reviewed by the IRB Analysts the following week.
 The IRB Analysts make efforts to review submitted protocols within 1 week of them being received.
-IRB Reviewers may take longer to review your protocols due to other obligations as W&M faculty.

 Required Documents for Protocol Submissions